hypar-io/Elements/doc/index.md

 ```
 ![](./images/HyparCLIinstall2019.06.16.PNG)

+Close and reopen the Command Prompt to finish the installation.

 Now you're ready to send your first function to Hypar.
 First use the command prompt cd (for "<u>c</u>hange <u>d</u>irectory") command to navigate to the folder where you'd like to place your function project.

-Now try this in the same Windows Command Prompt:
+Try this in the Windows Command Prompt:
 ```bash
 hypar new
 ```